 The use of health audience segments is on the rise.
 Based on campaign data from Veeva Crossix DIFA over the last three years, 30% of impressions today in life sciences media campaigns are delivered using health audience targeting, up from 15% in 2020.
-These segments are built using offline health data, and by activating the audience segments across programmatic and publisher channels, advertisers can reach health audiences wherever and whenever they consume content.
+By activating these audience segments across programmatic and publisher channels, advertisers can reach health audiences wherever and whenever they consume content.

 The use of privacy-safe health audience segments hits the sweet spot for advertisers.
 It is more targeted than traditional demographic and geographic segments and provides more scale than endemic and contextual advertising.